 What Is Home Equity Sharing?

-The investment company receives its payback when you sell your home (or at the end of the contract term).
-The amount you owe is based on your home’s value at the time of the sale.
+The investment company receives its payback when you sell your home, refinance, buy out the agreement early, or reach the end of the contract term (typically 10-30 years depending on the company).
+The amount you owe is based on your home’s value at the time of settlement.

-Overall, home equity sharing is attractive for homeowners who have 30% or more equity in their home and who don’t qualify for traditional HELOC/home equity loans due to their credit or income.
+Overall, home equity sharing is most attractive for homeowners who have at least 30% equity in their property but don’t qualify for traditional HELOCs or home equity loans due to credit or income limitations.
+This option makes the most financial sense when the funds will be used for high-ROI purposes specific to your financial situation, such as eliminating high-interest credit card debt.

 Best Home Equity Sharing Companies